jenniferwagner18/brightspace-etl-dataflows/quiz-questions-answers.md

 It is not possible to download all of the questions in a course's question library.
 Questions must be added to a quiz in order to be connected to an OrgUnitId.

 Note: This workflow does not return students' responses to the questions.
+(See [Quiz Questions and Student Responses](https://github.com/jenniferwagner18/brightspace-etl-workflows/blob/main/quiz-questions-responses.md)).

 ## Return All Quiz Questions and Answer Choices by Course or Quiz